List of accolades received by Netflix: History and achievements

-At the 72nd Golden Globe Awards, Kevin Spacey won in the category Best Actor – Television Series Drama and became first actor to win the award for a program produced by Netflix.
+At the 72nd Golden Globe Awards, Kevin Spacey won in the category Best Actor – Television Series Drama and became the first actor to win the award for a program produced by Netflix.
 On January 15, 2015, Virunga got an Academy Award nomination in the Documentary Feature category, being the second time Netflix streamed a film nominated for an Academy Award.
 Days later, Kevin Spacey and Uzo Aduba won at the 21st Screen Actors Guild Awards, for Outstanding Performance by a Male Actor in a Drama Series and Outstanding Performance by a Female Actor in a Comedy Series, respectively.
 Also Orange Is the New Black won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 At the Producers Guild Awards, Orange Is the New Black won for Best Episodic Comedy and House of Cards was nominated for the second time.
-For the 2015 Primetime Emmy awards the company received thirty four nominations, with House of Cards and Unbreakable Kimmy Schmidt leading.
+For the 2015 Primetime Emmy Awards, the company received thirty-four nominations, with House of Cards and Unbreakable Kimmy Schmidt leading.
 Despite the critical acclaim of Season 2, Orange Is the New Black decreased in nominations, from twelve to four, as a result of switching from comedy to drama categories.
 Tina Fey's Unbreakable Kimmy Schmidt debuted with seven entries, Bloodline with two and Grace and Frankie with one.
 Uzo Aduba won her second consecutive Emmy, this time in the Outstanding Supporting Actress in a Drama Series category for the episode: "Hugs Can Be Deceiving".

 On January 10, 2016, Narcos was nominated for two Golden Globe Awards, including Best Television Series – Drama and Best Actor – Television Series Drama for Wagner Moura.
 Days later, Master of None made its debut winning the Critics' Choice Television Award for Best Comedy Series.
 Uzo Aduba and the cast of Orange Is the New Black won a Screen Actors Guild for Outstanding Performance by a Female Actor in a Comedy Series and Outstanding Performance by an Ensemble in a Comedy Series, for a second consecutive time.
 Kevin Spacey repeated as the winner of the SAG Award for Outstanding Performance by a Male Actor in a Drama Series.
 For the 88th Academy Awards, Winter on Fire: Ukraine's Fight for Freedom and What Happened, Miss Simone? were nominated.
 What Happened, Miss Simone? was nominated for a Grammy Award for Best Music Film.
 For the third season of Orange Is the New Black, Taylor Schilling won for the second time the Satellite Award for Best Actress – Television Series Musical or Comedy.
-For the 2016 Primetime Emmys, programs streamed by Netflix reached the third place in number of nominations with fifty four.
-Nominations lead by House of Cards, Making a Murderer, What Happened, Miss Simone? and Master of None.
-Making a Murderer won for Outstanding Documentary or Nonfiction Series, Outstanding Directing for Nonfiction Programming and Outstanding Writing for Nonfiction Programming.
+For the 2016 Primetime Emmys, programs streamed by Netflix reached the third place in number of nominations with fifty-four.
+Nominations led by House of Cards, Making a Murderer, What Happened, Miss Simone? and Master of None.
+Making a Murderer won Outstanding Documentary or Nonfiction Series, Outstanding Directing for Nonfiction Programming and Outstanding Writing for Nonfiction Programming.
 Aziz Ansari and Alan Yang, from Master of None won the Emmy for writing the episode "Parents".